hpvb/dynload-wrapper/README.md

                         Name to use for the initialize function.
 This will generate an initialize_<init-name> function. (eg pulse)
   --output-header OUTPUT_HEADER
-                        Filename of the header to output --output-implementation OUTPUT_IMPLEMENTATION
+                        Filename of the header to output --implementation-header IMPLEMENTATION_HEADER
+                        Header to add to wrapper implementation (eg <X11/Xlib.h>) (may appear more than once) --output-implementation OUTPUT_IMPLEMENTATION
                         Filename of the C file to output --omit-prefix OMIT_PREFIX